Interpreting effective energy barriers to membrane permeation in terms of a heterogeneous energy landscape

 In this work, we find that even moderate, statistically random heterogeneity in energy barriers will significantly impact how we interpret the mechanisms of transport through the membrane.
-In polymeric membranes used for RO and NF, structural and chemical heterogeneity, such as non-uniform pores or charged functional groups, introduce a wide variety of free energy barriers to permeability~\cite{freger_nanoscale_2003,shefer_enthalpic_2021}.
-For a cross-section of membrane, the overall effective barrier is most dependent on the highest barriers in the most permeable paths with smaller contributions from the other parallel paths.
-The enthalpic and entropic components, and thus the overall free energy barrier increase with increasing heterogeneity in the membrane.
+In polymeric membranes used for RO and NF, structural and chemical heterogeneity, such as non-uniform voids or charged functional groups, introduce a wide variety of free energy barriers to permeability~\cite{freger_nanoscale_2003,shefer_enthalpic_2021}.
+We found that for a cross-section of membrane, the overall effective barrier is most dependent on the highest barriers in the most permeable paths with smaller contributions from the other parallel paths.
+The enthalpic and entropic components, and thus the overall free energy barrier, increase with increasing heterogeneity in the membrane.

-To design membranes with desired separation capabilities, we must control the highest barriers to transport in the most permeable paths.
-Defects or voids in the membrane along the transport coordinate will significantly increase the permeability by decreasing the highest barriers to transport through individual paths, leading to flux hot spots~\cite{ramon_transport_2013}.
-Designing membranes with more uniform energy barriers will distribute flow through more paths.
-Experimentally, increasing the homogeneity of the polyamide films has been shown to increase water flux and permselectivity.
+Our results suggest that to design membranes with desired separation capabilities we must control the highest barriers to transport in the most permeable paths.
+Even molecular-level defects or voids in the membrane along the transport coordinate will significantly increase the permeability by decreasing the highest barriers to transport through individual paths, leading to flux hot spots~\cite{ramon_transport_2013}.
+Designing membranes with more uniform energy barriers, even at the nanoscale level, will distribute flow through more paths.
+Such nanoscale homogeneity could potentially be achieved through processes such as self-assembly of monomers into nanochannels or regulation of polymerization~\cite{coscia_understanding_2019, zhao_anhydrous_2023, shen_polyamide-based_2022} Experimentally, increasing the homogeneity of the polyamide films has been shown to increase water flux and permselectivity~\cite{hailemariam_reverse_2020, shen_polyamide-based_2022}.